apollographql/runtime-testing-framework/docs/src/developer/pr-checks.md

 --workspace --no-deps` and address any issues that are highlighted.

 ## spell-check
-This uses the [typos-cli crate](https://github.com/crate-ci/typos) to check all the docstrings, YAML files and READMEs for typos.
+This uses the [typos-cli crate][0] to check all the docstrings, YAML files and READMEs for typos.
 This tool in particular has been chosen as the spell checker for RTF as it has been designed to reduce false positives.

-To run locally, [install](https://github.com/crate-ci/typos?tab=readme-ov-file#install) the cli and then run
+If using mise, then the `typos-cli` should already be installed, else, [install][1] the cli and then run
 ```bash
 typos
 ```